soupi/learn-haskell-blog-generator/src/01-about.md

 5. Write tests and documentation

-In each chapter of the book we will focus on a particular task we wish to achieve, and through the chapter we'll learn just enough Haskell to complete the task.
+In each chapter of the book we will focus on a particular task we wish to achieve, and throughout the chapter learn just enough Haskell to complete the task.

 ## Why should you read this book?